saravlez/Applications-in-PDEs-Project/README.md

-# Crowd Dynamics Simulation Project
+# Itaewon Crowd Crush Simulation
-### Modelling Crowd Dynamics to Prevent Crushes - Itaewon Halloween 2022
+### Three Complementary Models of Pedestrian Dynamics (ODE, Off-Lattice, and Cellular Automata)
 This repository contains three complementary mathematical models for simulating crowd dynamics, developed to reproduce and understand the fundamental mechanisms that led to the Itaewon Halloween crowd crush (October 29, 2022) in Seoul, South Korea.

 #### Project Overview